QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

    objectives and requirements of the changes.

 Step 2:
-: AI Agent first verifies the identity of the user requsting the change and checks the user's permissions to make certain types of network changes against predefined rules or policies.
+: AI Agent first verifies the identity of the user requesting the change and checks the user's permissions to make certain types of network changes against predefined rules or policies.
 It then understands and parses the initial intent of the request, and leverages the powerful knowledge and reasoning capabilities of LLM to generate